iskwak/calibrate_jumping_arena/CalibrationSteps.md

 # Calibrating Jason's Hind Leg Extension Rig

 Jason's Hind Leg Extension Rig currently has 3 cameras pointed to a head fixed mouse.
 The mouse is standing on its hind legs and on a platform that can be pushed down.
 The rig has three cameras that are pointed at the right side, left side, and center body of the mouse.
 This document describes the process for collecting calibration videos and using this repository for calibrating the rig.
+The 3 cameras, right, left, and center, will be refered as cameras 1, 2, and 3 respectively.

 The goal of the calibration process is to estimate intrinsic and extrinsic parameters.
 The intrinsic parameters are the focal length, camera center, and lens distortion parameters.
 The extrinsic parameters are the rotation and translation vectors between cameras.